navara99/resource-wall/README.md

 - Display resource details such as title, desciption, owner's username, added date, rating, number of likes and comments
 - Users can view resources by catergory

+### Header

+- Users can search for already-saved resources created by any user
+- Display logout button / login link

+### New resource

+- Users can save an external URL along with a title and description
+- Users can make resource public/private
+- Users can categorize resource under a topic
+- Users can upload image as thumbnail

+### Resource detail page

+- Display details such as title, desciption, owner's username, added date, rating, list of comments, number of likes, ratings and comments,
+- Users can comment/rate/like on any resources
+- Users can enter user's page by clicking owner/comment

+### My resources

+- Users can view all their own and all liked resources on one page (with filter)
+- Owner can edit/delete resource

+### User Page

+- Users can view user's details (Profile picture, username, bio, full name, created resources)

 ### Login

 - Users can login with email/username and password